Ilana Sod

 Ilana Sod (born February 3, 1973) is a Mexican television and radio journalist, presenter, and producer.
 She has worked for a variety of media outlets and collaborated on initiatives relating to social issues and youth-oriented programming.

 Career

 From 2004 to 2012, Ilana Sod was MTV Latin America's newscaster and Editor-in-Chief for Public Affairs Programming.
 She was previously a columnist for the Mexican newspaper Excélsior and a contributor to Radio Trece in the Mexico City area.

-Sod was born in Mexico City and splits her time between residences in Los Angeles and her home nation, Mexico.
-She is still a recurring contributor for MTV and multiple media outlets throughout the Spanish-speaking world.
+Sod was born in Mexico City and splits her time between residences in Los Angeles and her home in Mexico.
+She continues to be a recurring contributor for MTV and multiple media outlets throughout the Spanish-speaking world.
 The 2014 TV news Special "Hecho en America" which Sod co-produced with Manuel Alvarez, for NBCUniversal's mun2 Channel has been nominated or shortlisted for several prestigious awards, including a 2014 nomination for a Daytime Emmy in the Outstanding Special Class Special.
 "Hecho en America" won the Gold Award at the 2014 WorldMediaFestival – global competition for modern media.
 "Hecho en America" was executive produced by Gloria Medel Solomons.